 - The benefit to the exporters – The inclusive of major central and state taxes into the GST scheme will ward off any unnecessary tax limits.
 The cost will be reduced at the local level and would give an exporting confidence to the manufacturers.
 The tax rates and the process will also be less complex thus reducing the compliance costing.

-B. Benefits for the government, both state, and central level
+B. Benefits for the government, both state and central level

 - The system will be less complex – Various indirect tax will be merging into GST thus giving a free structure of tax scheme to state and central government to operate.
 This facility along with the IT technology integration will be very much convenient for the officials to handle the economic monetary structure.

-- GST will watch over the tax evasion – The IT infrastructure will be better inclusion into the GST tax regime which will transfer as many input tax credit from one level to another in the chain of value addition, and the same structure is better at handling any leakage into compliance by traders and business units.
+- GST will watch over tax evasion – The IT infrastructure will be better inclusion into the GST tax regime which will transfer as many input tax credits from one level to another in the chain of value addition, and the same structure is better at handling any leakage into compliance by traders and business units.

 - Maximizing revenue quality – Currently, the government is also spending for the collection of tax revenue on its own level.
 After the application of GST, the system would be efficient and the cost of collection will downfall leading to better revenue effectiveness.